fb-sean/interactions.js/README.md

 # interactions.js
-A powerful Javascript to work with discords interactions
+A powerful Javascript library to work with discords interactions